CGA17/CGA17.githib.io/index.md

 <img align="center" width="700" height="400" src = "/assets/img/fig3.jpg"> <br />

-P-value plots for association tests between SNPs proximal to the FAM118A gene and FAM118A RNA-seq expression.
+P-value plots for association tests between SNPs proximal to the *FAM118A* gene and *FAM118A* RNA-seq expression.
+The lower coverage is on the right and the higher coverage is on the left.

 ### Figure 3

 <img align="center" width="700" height="400" src = "/assets/img/fig2.jpg"> <br />

-Fine-mapped posterior inclusion probabilities for SNPs proximal to the FAM118A gene and FAM118A gene expression.
-Blue dots indicate credible sets for potential causal SNPs.
-There were 3 candidate SNPs in the low coverage data, and 35 candidate SNPs in the high coverage data.
+Fine-mapped posterior inclusion probabilities for SNPs proximal to the *FAM118A* gene and *FAM118A* gene expression.
+Blue dots indicate 95% credible sets for potential causal SNPs.
+There were 3 candidate SNPs in the low coverage data (right), and 35 candidate SNPs in the high coverage data (left).

 ## Methods